 What is itPascal86 is a Pascal version that is a written in Turbo Pascal 7.
 It is called Pascal86 because it should run on a 8086/8088 PC in the first place.
 The ultimate goal is that it should be able to compile itself and therefore should be able to run on another computer.
 But I have some doubts: Pascal86 compiled by TP7 generates an executable of 131 KB big.
 I wonder how to run that on a Commodore 64.
 But I would be glad if that worked at least for the PC itself.

 HistoryPreferring Pascal above C, I decided to write a Pascal86 for my C64.
 Yes, there are various compilers available like Oxford Pascal and the Data-Becker version but I wanted one with the capabilities Borland's Turbo Pascal and written in Borland's Turbo Pascal 7.0 (TP7).

-The first idea was to write one in ML but then the idea rose to write it in Pascal with the idea that, in the end, it should be capable of compiling itself.
-Pascal alone is not enough, there must be a ML component anyway.
-The next idea was to generate ML after splitting a line up in its components.
-But the general idea was that the compiler should run on various machines: C64, PET, CBM, Plus/4 etc., etc. I even had some Z80 machines in mind.
-This meant that I had to reserve programlines for every type of machine for every component and that was a bit too much.
+The first idea was to write one in ML but then the idea changed into writing it in Pascal with the idea that, in the end, it should be capable of compiling itself.
+The main idea was that it should generate a binary in the end and should be able to do it for the various Commodores: C64, PET, CBM, Plus/4 etc., etc. I even had some Z80 machines in mind.
+This meant that I had to reserve program lines for every type of machine for every component and that was a bit too much.

 You can email me here.